 I have much to be grateful for.

-And to have my health restored would be tremendous, even at the expense of gluten.
+And to to be healthy, even at the expense of gluten… well, I just might have to go there.
 I hope you’ll stick with me on this journey.
 It’s a bumpy ride!

 Through this, I’ve not been a good cleanser and I cheat a little.
 Like I want a morning cup of coffee, but drinking it black is like drinking sludge.
 So, I add just a bit of maple syrup in with unsweetened homemade cashew milk and that takes the no sugar allowed edge off.
 It also helps my emotional wellbeing.

-A healthy treat that’s quelled my sweet tooth and my emotional freak outs, it’s simple enough to make too in the food processor or blender with only a few ingredients.
+A healthy nice cream recipe that’s quelled my sweet tooth and my emotional freak outs is just what I need!
+It’s simple enough to make too in the food processor or blender with only a few ingredients.

-- Freeze the bananas and fruit for at least an hour before processing.
+- First, freeze the bananas and strawberries for at least an hour before processing.

-- Process the ingredients in the food processor for about 3 minutes, scraping down the sides of the work bowl 2-3 times.
+- Second, process the ingredients in the food processor for about 3 minutes, scraping down the sides of the work bowl 2-3 times.

 - I’ve included a single and double batch for Strawberry Chocolate Chip Nice Cream in the recipe below.
 For a double batch, you’ll need at least a 10-12 cup food processor.